VeinDevTtv/gt3-tracker/README.md

 ## Recent Updates

-The application has been enhanced with two major new features:
+The application has been enhanced with several major new features:

 1. **AI Assistant**: Using OpenAI's API, you can now ask questions about your savings progress and receive personalized insights, advice, and encouragement based on your current stats.

 2. **Dedicated Settings Page**: All configuration options have been moved to a separate settings page, giving the main tracking interface a cleaner, more focused design.

+3. **Dynamic Car Selection**: Choose from a variety of luxury car models as your savings goal.
+The app now automatically updates the car image based on the goal name you enter, or you can browse the built-in gallery of dream cars.

 ## Overview